 Lindos Beach, Rhodes

-One of the most beautiful beaches in Greece is Lindos Beach.
-This is a stunning sandy beach at the foot of the village of Lindos, one of the most scenic places to visit on the island.
+Lindos Beach is a stunning sandy beach at the foot of the village of Lindos, one of the most scenic places to visit on the island.
+It’s a long crescent-shaped gold beach with a hilltop town and castle that sit high above and provide the perfect backdrop.

 Golden Beach, Paros Island

 Golden Beach is one of the most popular beaches on Paros Island in the Cyclades.
-It takes its name from the fine Golden sand found across a stretch of 700 meters.
-It’s a fantastic sand beach in Greece, perfect for sunbathing.
+It takes its name from the fine golden sand found across a 700-meter stretch.
+It’s a fantastic sand beach, perfect for sunbathing.
+Golden Beach is prone to windy conditions, providing excellent conditions for kites and windsurfers.
+Like many other Greek beaches, this blue flag beach is known for its beauty.

 Firopotamos Beach, Milos

 Firopotomos Beach is easily accessible from the little town of the same name on the north coast of Milos.
-The beach is small and pebbled but it’s a great family-friendly spot for swimming and sunbathing in the clear water.
-Milos is full of great beaches, but this one is particularly beautiful as it’s quiet – much quieter than Sarakiniko.
-Once you get here, you’ll see some of the bluest water of your life.
+The beach is small and pebbled, but it’s a great, family-friendly spot for swimming and sunbathing in the clear water.
+It’s well known for the small row homes of fishermen, known as syrmatas, that line the coastline around the beach—many of which are now converted rentals for travelers.

-There is a canteen at this beach, and it’s a great place where many young people chill out for the day.
-We found some of the clearest and bluest water in Firopotomos Bay, and you’ll definitely want to take a dip here, or rent a kayak on a calm day.
+There is a canteen at this beach, and it’s a great place for many young people to chill out for the day.
+We found some of the clearest and bluest water in Firopotomos Bay, so you’ll want to swim here or rent a kayak on a calm day.

 Egremni Beach, Lefkada